-The agency faces a unique challenge maintaining trained staff to operate the existing Statewide Accounting and Reporting System (STARS) while, at the same time, implementing the new South Carolina Enterprise Information System (SCEIS).
-This challenge however, has also provided a unique opportunity given the Comptroller General's Office current reduced work force.
-The agency has retained several long-time employees with institutional knowledge to assist in operating the legacy finance, payroll, and budget systems.
-This is playing a critical role in helping State agencies transition to the new system.
-The agency is also actively recruiting new employees with professional and management credentials who can immediately contribute to the SCEIS implementation and the long term operations of the new system.
-The recent 2010-11 budget reduction however has presented a direct impact on office operations and the ability to maintain the current level of services.
+The agency has faced a unique challenge maintaining trained and qualified staff to operate the legacy Statewide Accounting and Reporting System (STARS) while, at the same time, implementing the new South Carolina Enterprise Information System (SCEIS).
+This challenge has placed a strain on staff due to a reduced work force.
+STARS will be retired in FY 2013 unless circumstances prevent it.
+When the budget allows, the agency recruits new employees with professional and management credentials who can immediately contribute to the long term operations of the new SCEIS system, and respond to the increasing complexity of the State's financial operations.
+Recent budget reductions have had a direct adverse impact on office operations and the ability to maintain the current level of services.

-As state government faces the probability of another significant shortfall, any additional cuts will have a profound impact on office operations.
+Any additional cuts will have a profound impact on office operations.
 Additional cuts will likely result in a delay in processing payments to all vendors for the State, payroll services will decrease, the CAFR (crucial to State's bond rating agencies) will be delayed, and accounting services in performing and supporting accounting transactions will diminish.